 After years of opposition and lawsuits, Cal has succeeded in cutting down eucalyptus trees near campus.

 Thanks to a group of volunteers who stepped up to take care of this hillside trail, many walkers are now enjoying the benefits of hiking it.

-Mark Humbert and Karin Evans were walking along the path leading up Claremont Canyon when they spotted this new art form: bark bombing.
-Some industrious soul had woven strips of bark into a mat and hung it up on a tree.
-The artist inscribed the name of the piece into one of the strips: “Always […]
+A Eucalyptus tree on the Claremont Canyon fire trail is enveloped in woven bark.
+Photo: Mark Humbert Mark Humbert and Karin Evans were walking along the path leading up Claremont Canyon when they spotted this new art form: bark bombing.
+Some industrious soul had woven strips of bark into a mat and hung it up […]

-Berkeley’s Claremont Canyon fire trail, one of the city’s most popular spots for swift bouts of aerobic hiking, is also a source of regular diversions.
-Last week it was an intriguing note, taped to a barrier at the foot of the path, which caught our attention.
-Yesterday it was a potentially more dangerous beast.
-A […]
+A rattlesnake, about 3 feet long, crossing the Claremont Canyon fire trail Tuesday evening.
+Photo: Tracey Taylor Berkeley’s Claremont Canyon fire trail, one of the city’s most popular spots for swift bouts of aerobic hiking, is also a source of regular diversions.
+Last week it was an intriguing note, taped to a barrier at the […]

 Berkeleysider Alan Saldich has a question for certain Berkeley dog owners: why don’t they dispose of the poop after they’ve gone to the trouble of scooping it?
 “It really amazes me that dog owners go to all the admittedly gross effort (which I exert several times a day) to pick up feces in a little […]

 Anyone taking a hike up the Claremont Canyon fire trail recently will have seen that two neighboring Eucalyptus trees, located on the second stretch of path after the first hair-pin turn, were ripped from the ground, we assume by the high winds and rain Berkeley has been experiencing over the past few days.
 The trees […]